-Infrastructure-as-a-Service and a hybrid-IT multi-cloud environment adds layers of complexity to your IT infrastructure.
-IT has learned to handle the complexity and the vendors have provided the tools to manage it, but what about tools for the end-users.
+Infrastructure-as-a-Service and a hybrid-IT multi-cloud environment add layers of complexity to your IT infrastructure.
+IT has learned to handle the complexity and the vendors have provided the tools to manage it, but what about tools for the end users.
 Sadly, these are lacking.
-This blog looks at the needs of your end-users, security concerns, issues of a virtual private cloud implementation and finally using the decentralized or edge architecture of FileFlex Enterprise to provide secure remote file access, sharing and collaboration of your multi-cloud while improving your security posture and allowing access to all storage.
+This blog looks at the needs of your end-users, security concerns, issues of a virtual private cloud implementation and finally using the decentralized or edge architecture of FileFlex Enterprise to provide secure remote file access and file sharing cloud-hosted/multi-cloud storage while improving your security posture and allowing access to all storage.

 How to Make Your Hybrid-IT and Infrastructure-as-a-Service Environment Easier for Your Users

-What is the Hybrid-IT and How is it Different from a Hybrid Cloud?
+What is Hybrid IT and How is it Different from a Hybrid Cloud?

 We should note here the difference between ‘hybrid-IT’, ‘multi-cloud’ and hybrid cloud’.